bow-simulation/virtualbow-website/docs/resources.md

 * [*Woodbear's Selfbow Design Sheet [zip]*](files/woodbears-selfbow-design-sheet.zip) is also an Excel spreadsheet, but it uses a different approach: It calculates the necessary dimensions for a bow with a certain user-defined stress distribution.
 This is a very interesting way to design a bow.

 * [*BowCAD*](https://www.indiegogo.com/projects/bowcad#/) is perhaps the only commercial attempt at bow simulation software so far.
-It started as an Indiegogo campaign and at one point had an own website where they offered different kinds of licenses.
+It started as an Indiegogo campaign and at one point they offered different kinds of licenses on their website.
 Unfortunately it seems to be gone now.
 If you watch their video demonstrations you can see that it also did some design optimization.

 <!--
 ### Physics of Bow and Arrow